How to Publish a Children’s Book [+ Submission Kit]

-Tip: Sign up to the Children’s Bookshelf newsletter at Publisher’s Weekly to stay current with developments in the market (including the latest titles).
+Tip: Sign up for the Children’s Bookshelf newsletter at Publisher’s Weekly to stay current with developments in the market (including the latest titles).

-Many authors get their children (or nieces, or their friends’ children) to read their manuscripts.
-Kids are brutally honest, so they make for some of the best beta readers.
+Many authors get children to read their manuscripts.
+Kids are brutally honest, making for some of the best beta readers.
 Parents are also great for feedback — they’re the people who will actually buy your book, so their reactions can help you gauge whether the book is suitable for the market.

 Joining a writers' community can make all the difference in your burgeoning career.
 Once you’ve established yourself as an active and giving member, you will find it much easier to find beta readers or ask for a referral to an agent or publisher.

 A professional editor doesn't just improve your storytelling and fix your grammar — they also help you understand whether you’re writing for the right audience.
 Those with the proper experience will make sure your book adheres to the standards and unspoken rules of the trade, and often guide you through the process of submitting your manuscript.